buhrmi/buhrmi/README.md

 ### Projects using this tech stack

+- [Shitcoin Society](https://www.shitcoinsociety.com), an open-source trading platform and crypto launchpad.
 - [Arena Wars](https://github.com/buhrmi/arenawars), an open-source reimagination of an old 2004 browser game.
-- [Shitcoin Society](https://www.shitcoinsociety.com), an open-source trading platform and crypto launchpad

 <!--Here's a small demo app called [Shitcoin Swap](https://www.shitcoinsociety.com) - an open source alternative to Binance, Coinbase, etc. Currently in development.
 You can even become a shareholder by purchasing some [Revenue Share Tokens](https://www.shitcoinswap.com/$rst).-->